-Biometric Boarding: How Facial Recognition Is Replacing the Boarding Pass
+Biometric Boarding: How Airports Are Using Facial Recognition

 With biometric boarding, your face is your boarding pass.
 As facial recognition software becomes more widespread, the use of biometrics in airports is growing rapidly.
 This blog looks at this emerging trend in airport biometrics technology.
 We’ll examine what biometric boarding is, how it works, how it’s being used in airports, and what its pros and cons are.